One Day (novel): Feature film

 At the time of the book's publication, Nicholls wrote that he was adapting his novel as a film script.
 He acknowledged the difficulties in casting people who "could be both students and middle-aged!
 But I think we've found a way."

 The film was directed by Lone Scherfig for Random House Films and Focus Features, with a theatrical release in August 2011.
 Anne Hathaway and Jim Sturgess portrayed Emma and Dexter, respectively.
 Filming took place in England, Scotland, and France.

 Television series

-In November 2021, it was announced that Netflix will be adapting the novel into a television series.
-The writing team for the series is headed by Nicole Taylor, working with Anna Jordan, Vinay Patel and Bijan Sheibani and will be produced by Drama Republic, Universal International Studios and Focus Features.
-Ambika Mod and Leo Woodall are set to star as lead roles.
+In November 2021, it was announced that Netflix was set to adapt the novel into a television series.
+The writing team for the series was to be headed by Nicole Taylor, working with Anna Jordan, Vinay Patel and Bijan Sheibani and the series was to be produced by Drama Republic, Universal International Studios and Focus Features.
+Ambika Mod and Leo Woodall star as lead roles.

+Musical

+A stage musical based on the film, is scheduled to receive its world premiere in March 2026 at the Royal Lyceum Theatre in Edinburgh.